pic4ser-kubernetes/robot-UI/README.md

 ```bash
 docker compose up -d
 ```

-The ros container is only used in development, so it is not required and can be commented up.
+The ros container is only used in development, so it is commented.

 The first time the stack is run, 2 folders will be created: `database_data` and `grafana_data`.
 Those folders are used to store the data of the database and the dashboard.
 If you want to do backups or moving the stack to another machine while keeping all the database and the dashboard, you can copy those folders.